-Due to the size of the firm, all the partners are actively involved in the management of the firm and in the process of solving all service lines issues.
-Dedicated teams are also devoted to managing business development, risk management, independence, technology and human resources (including training).
+Due to the size of the firm, each member of the Board is actively involved in the management of the firm and in the process of solving lines of service issues.
+Dedicated teams are also devoted to managing risk management, independence, technology and Human Resources (including learning & education).